Hiring. Recruiting. Talent acquisition. Doesn’t it all mean the same thing?

-Here are the three main benefits of having a TA strategy, courtesy of TA tech company Skeeled:
+Here are the three main benefits of having an acquisition strategy, courtesy of talent acquisition tech company Skeeled:

 - You’ll get the best people.
 Since you aren’t feeling the pressure to fill a job opening ASAP, you can take your time and truly find the most talented candidate.